funkybob/antfarm/docs/http.rst

       used.
 Otherwise, a Morsel is instanciated, and the key, value and kwargs passed to its set method.
 Then it's added to the cookies container.

-   .. method:: get_status()
+   .. property:: status

-      Helper method to return the status code and message as a single string.
+      A helper to return the status code and message as a single string.

 Response sub-classes
 --------------------